sshevche-cell/DS340Project/README.md

 The project has fundamentally two parts: Technical and Sentiment, which first start separately and eventually merge later on before the construction of the final LSTM.

+Option 1: Run the Sentiment part in full and after run the Technical part in full.

+Option 2: Run the Technical part until "IMPORT SENTIMENT", run the Sentiment part in full, finish running the Technical part.